KOLOT MAYIM REFORM TEMPLE – JUNE 13, 2019 AGM

 In many ways we have made solid progress towards our stated goal at last year’s AGM – that is to focus on community-building – and I would like to share some of these achievements and challenges with you.

 We have increased our membership by 70% over last year.
-Our Religious leader, Lynn Greenhough, lives here and is well known and respected and is wonderful to work with.
-Our Membership Survey in December yielded very strong supportive feedback on our about-to-be ordained Rabbi Lynn.
-Further, every member of the Board and volunteer has found Lynn to be a joy to work with and we are grateful for her guidance, enthusiasm and attention to detail.
+Our Rabbi, Lynn Greenhough, lives here and is well known and respected and is wonderful to work with.
+Our Membership Survey in December yielded very strong supportive feedback on Rabbi Lynn.
+Further, every member of the Board and volunteer has found Rabbi Lynn to be a joy to work with and we are grateful for her guidance, enthusiasm and attention to detail.
 Of course, as with most couples here at Kolot Mayim, when one of us volunteers the spouse or partner pitches in too.
 That is certainly the case with Aaron Devor and Jack Shalinsky and we are grateful for their fulsome support.
-I am pleased to share with you that we have signed a two-tear contract with Rabbi Lynn.
+I am pleased to share with you that we have signed a two-year contract with Rabbi Lynn.